ucan-wg/awake/README.md

 ## 1.5 Double Ratchet

-The Double Ratchet conceptual has three ratchets: a Diffie-Hellman (asymmetric) ratchet, and two chain ratchets: a Sending Chain (encryption) and a Receiving Chain (decryption).
+The Double Ratchet conceptually consists of three ratchets: a Diffie-Hellman (asymmetric) ratchet, and two chain ratchets: a Sending Chain (encryption) and a Receiving Chain (decryption).

 The Sending Chain of the Requestor MUST always match the Receiving Chain of the Responder, and vice versa.
-The Diffied-Hellman ratchet is used to start a new epoch for the chain ratchets, "resetting" them with fresh starting values.
+The Diffie-Hellman ratchet is used to start a new epoch for the chain ratchets, "resetting" them with fresh starting values.

-The derivation of these is described in s1.5.1 and s1.5.2 (FIXME)

 ```
        High-Level Sketch